kevin-madhu/departments/README.md

 --data-urlencode 'scope=openid profile'

 The access_token recieved as a response from this could be added as Bearer tokens to further requests to the project for authorization.

+A postman collection could be imported to Postman from file departments.postman_collection.json